 -Hotels are closed to tourist visitors.
 Business stays only are permitted.

 -Some shops are open.
 This includes all essential stores (i.e. grocery stores, pharmacies, etc.), and stationary shops, children's clothing stores and shoe shops.

 -Zoos and Botanical gardens are open.

--Public transport is running as normal.
-The Funicular Railway reopens on 24th October.
+-Public transport is running as normal, including the Funicular Railway.

 Emergency Measures in force: WHAT IS REQUIRED OF THE PUBLIC

 Face masks are required in nearly all indoor public places, including:

 • Prague Airport, train stations, taxis, public transport, intercity transport